30 Free Certificate of Origin Templates

 4. APTA

-The Asia Pacific Trade Agreement is a scheme that aims to ease tariff obstacles across the Economic and Social Commission for Asia and Pacific (ESCAP) region.
+The Asia Pacific Trade Agreement is a scheme that aims to ease tariff obstacles across the Economic and Social Commission for Asia and the Pacific (ESCAP) region.
 India, Sri Lanka, Malaysia, South Korea, Japan, and Bangladesh use the APTA preferential scheme to ease trade.

 5. ISLFTA